andrewwhitten/Azure-IoT-Central-AZ3166-Setup/README.md

 Step 3: Give your template a name.
 Click 'Next: Review', then 'Create'.

 Step 4: Click 'Import a model'.
-At this point select the AZ3166.json file I am sharing here.
+At this point select the <A HREF="https://github.com/andrewwhitten/Azure-IoT-Central-AZ3166-Setup/blob/main/AZ3166.json" >AZ3166.json</A> file I am sharing here.

 That's it.
 You can now assign your device to this template.